jub0bs/cors/README.md

 The following program demonstrates how to create a CORS middleware that

-- allows anonymous requests from Web origin `https://example.com`,
+- allows anonymous access from Web origin `https://example.com`,
 - with any HTTP method among `GET`, `POST`, `PUT`, or `DELETE`, and
 - (optionally) with request header `Authorization`,